moxb/moxb/meteor/packages/file-mirror-service/README.md

 This package provides a simple-to-use file mirror service, on top of `ostrio:files`.

+## Overview

+ * The files will be stored on a directory on the server.
+ * Information about the files will be stored in a Mongo collection.
+ * New files are introduced by fetching them from a remote URL.
+ * Each stored file be identified by the URL we have originally copied it from.
+ * The stored files are available for lookup and processing on the server side, and they can also be served via HTTP.

 ## Quick start guide

 In your server boot-up code, do something like this: